This article summarizes some key California Landlord-Tenant laws applicable to residential rental units.

 - If the lease or rental agreement allows it, for the cost of restoring or replacing furniture, furnishings, or other items of personal property (including keys), other than because of normal wear and tear.

-- Require Written Description / Itemized List of Damages and Charges: Yes.
-Landlord is also required to give advanced notice of deductions prior to the actual withholding.
-Receipts and documentation not needed to accompany the itemized list of repairs if repairs and cleaning cost less than $125.
+- Require Written Description/Itemized List of Damages and Charges: Yes.
+Receipts and documentation not needed to accompany the itemized list of repairs if repairs and cleaning cost less than $126.
 (Civ.
 Code §§ 1950.5g 4A)

 - Record Keeping of Deposit Withholdings: No Statute

 - Failure to Comply: A bad faith claim or retention by a landlord may subject the landlord to statutory damages of up to twice the amount of the security, in addition to actual damages.
 (Civ.
 Code §§ 1950.5(l))